 We can’t stress the importance of shoe trees enough.
 If you follow only one direction in this guide, it should be to use shoe trees.
 Cedar (not plastic) shoetrees will wick away moisture, maintain your shoes’ handcrafted shape and also remove foot odor.
 Check out our cedar split-toe shoetrees here.
 In combination with the shoe trees, resisting the urge to wear our beautiful shoes many days in a row will also greatly add to their look and life.
 Remember leather is a skin, and if you’re going to beat it up, giving it time to heal is also important.
 We know every guy doesn’t have the robust shoe wardrobe to wear 7 different pairs of shoes for each day of the week, but mixing in two or three pairs will go a long way.

-Whenever I get a new pair of Paul Evans handcrafted shoes, I stop by my cobbler’s shop and pick up heel and toe protectors for them.
+Whenever we get a new pair of Paul Evans handcrafted shoes, we stop by a cobbler’s shop and pick up heel and toe protectors for them.
 These simple pieces of plastic extend the life of your soles significantly.
 They wear down themselves after a few months, but replacing them ensures the two major wear spots on your shoes—the toe where you push off and the corner of the heel where you foot initially hits the ground—stay intact.
 You don’t have to hike all the way to your cobbler to get these nifty sole savers.
 Kiwi makes Heel Savers that are available online and work just fine.

-When I’ve had a rough day and my shoes look worse for wear, I take the time to give them a quick polish.
+When it’s been a rough day and our shoes look worse for wear, we take the time to give them a quick polish.
 There are two types of polishes: cream and wax.
 If you choose cream polish, apply to the shoe dry before brushing it off vigorously.
-I find this method is best when I want a matte finish to my shoes.
-If I want a shiny finish, I use wax polish.
-Simply apply, brush, and rub with a clean towel.
-The longer I spend on this process, the shinier the finish.
+This method is best when you want a matte finish to your shoes.
+For a more shiny finish, use Saphir wax polish.

 If your shoes are…